Birmingham Bankruptcy Lawyers

-The Harris Firm is offering a flat attorney’s fee of $850 to file a simple, no asset Chapter 7 bankruptcy in and around the Jefferson County area.
+Our bankruptcy attorneys are currently charging $850 to file no asset Chapter 7 bankruptcy cases in and around the Jefferson County area.
 If you are drowning in debt, then let our Birmingham bankruptcy lawyers help you get financial relief and counsel you through the bankruptcy process.

 Filing for Bankruptcy in Birmingham

 When you set up the initial consultation to speak with our Birmingham bankruptcy lawyers over the phone or in person in our Birmingham office, we will send a questionnaire for you to fill out and bring with you to your appointment.
 If you decide to do a phone consultation, one of our lawyers can usually call you back the same day and briefly go over your financial situation in general.
 If after this conversation it is necessary to meet in person, then we can set up a meeting in our office.

 In order to actually file your bankruptcy we will need certain documentation depending on your particular situation.
 We will almost always need your last two years tax returns, your last six (6) months of income information (usually in the form of your pay stubs), and a list of your creditors whether in the form of bills that you have or a list that you actually write out for us.
 After going over your situation and determining whether bankruptcy is the right option for you, we can discuss moving forward with your filing.

 You will usually be either filing a Chapter 7 or Chapter 13 bankruptcy.
 A Chapter 13 bankruptcy is basically a three to five year payment plan that is administered through the Bankruptcy Court, where you pay your creditors off over time allowing you to get caught up on certain important bills such as your mortgage or a car payment.
 However, when most people think of filing bankruptcy they are thinking of a Chapter 7 bankruptcy, which is a much quicker and simpler type than a Chapter 13 and usually last about 90 days.